 Vodka is distilled to eliminate all esters or impurities until you are left with only pure alcohol.
 Some have compared its neutral taste to paint thinner.
 Others say it is more like the rubbing alcohol that you gently massage on a baby’s back.
 This may lead a pseudo psychologist to theorize that it results in an oxytocin rush, hence, its popularity.
-Uh, about the oxytocin, maybe not
+But I wander.

 Adding flavor to Vodka

-The thing about vodka is that the more expensive it is, it does not follow that the better it will be.
-Stolichnaya is cheap, but it has a smooth taste.
+The thing about vodka is that getting an expensive brand is no promise that the vodka will be superior.
+Consider instead, Stolichnaya which is cheap, but has a smooth taste.
 Akvinta Vodka from Croatia is excellent.
 Titos Handmade Vodka goes well with martini.

 Beginnings of Vodka